tumffa/aidmx/README.md

 ## Installation

-1. Install dependencies from requirements.txt.
+1. Install dependencies from `requirements.txt`.
 These dependencies are for `Linux/WSL` with an `Nvidia GPU`.
 For CPU and other configurations, tweak `requirements.txt`.
 See [Natten](https://natten.org/install/)  and [allin1](https://github.com/mir-aidj/all-in-one) for more info on how to tweak the installations.
     ```
     pip3 install -r requirements.txt
     ```